-The organization remained active in the field of peace and conflict studies until 1996 when the unexpected death of Director Jack Yost resulted in the dissolution of OPSC’s activities.
+The organization remained active in the field of peace and conflict studies until 1996 (or 1999?) when the unexpected death of Director Jack Yost resulted in the dissolution of OPSC’s activities.